cubernetes/42_webserv/README.md

 ## Supported options

-- `-c file`: Use an alterantive confniguration file.
+- `-c file`: Use an alterantive configuration file.
 - `-l LEVEL`: Specify loglevel.
-Supported loglevels are FATAL/1, ERROR/2, WARN/WARNING/3, INFO/4, DEBUG/5, TRACE/6.
+Supported loglevels are FATAL/1, ERR/ERROR/2, WARN/WARNING/3, INFO/4, DEBUG/5, TRACE/6.
 Default is INFO.
 - `-t`: Do not run, just test the configuration file.
 - `-T`: Same as `-t`, but additionally dump the configuration file to standard output.
 - `-v`: Print version information.
+- `-h`: Print help information.

 ## Building and running